mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 In the upcoming steps, we'll detail the process of setting up the SSH tunnel, connecting to the Jupyter Notebook on Ares, and seamlessly working with the notebook content using Visual Studio Code.
 ## Generating and Adding SSH Keys for Ares
+**Note:** Generating a new SSH key using ssh-keygen with the same name as an existing key will overwrite the existing key.
 ### Add public key

 1. Navigate to your home directory: